ScienceParkStudyGroup/microbiome-lesson/_episodes/06-beta-diversity.md

 {: .challenge}

 > ## Question
-> Test the effect of the sampling site, the sampling date and their interaction on the bacterial community beta-diversity.
+> Test the effect of the sampling site, the sampling date and their interaction on the bacterial community beta-diversity and interpret the results obtained.
 >
 > > ## Solution
 > > ~~~